sanko/Finance-Robinhood/README.md

 This function has both functional and object oriented forms.
 The functional form does not require an account and may be called without ever logging in.

+## `fundamentals( ... )`

+    my %msft = $rh->fundamentals('MSFT');
+    my $swa  = Finance::Robinhood::fundamentals('LUV');

+    my $fundamentals = $rh->fundamentals('AAPL', 'GOOG', 'MA');
+       $fundamentals = Finance::Robinhood::fundamentals('LUV', 'JBLU', 'DAL');

+Requests current information about a security which is returned as a Finance::Robinhood::Fundamentals object.
+If `fundamentals( ... )` is given a list of symbols, the objects are returned as a paginated list.
+The API will accept up to ten (10) symbols at a time.

+This function has both functional and object oriented forms.
+The functional form does not require an account and may be called without ever logging in.

 ## `historicals( ... )`

     # Snapshots of basic quote data for every five minutes of the previous day